AMReX-Astro/Castro/docs_new/source/CastroGettingStarted.rst

       custom tagging routine, sponge the fluid above the atmosphere, and write a custom diagnostics routine.

-      A  version of this problem setup also exists.
+      A Maestro version of this problem setup also exists.

 -  radiation_tests: